Types of Professional License Defense We Handle

 Were You Charged With Driving While Impaired (DWI)?

-One of the most common calls we receive at Randall & Stump, PLLC is about a professional being charged with a DWI in North Carolina.
+One of the most common calls we receive at Randall & Stump, Criminal Defense Attorneys is about a professional being charged with a DWI in North Carolina.
 Most professionals are unsure of how the charges or conviction can impact their license.
 We are here to ensure that any licensed professional dealing with a DWI takes steps to protect their license.

 To begin with, many professional governing bodies require reporting certain types of criminal violations.
 We will review whether you need to tell the board or agency about DWI charges or a conviction.
 If so, we will help you in reporting a DWI to the board promptly.